pyxelr/kubeflow-deploy-on-windows/README.md

-# Kubeflow deploy on Windows through Microk8s
+# Kubeflow deployment on Windows through Microk8s

-Following tutorial (based on the [guide from Canonical](https://ubuntu.com/tutorials/deploy-kubeflow-ubuntu-windows-mac#1-overview)) is composed of the steps that allowed me to deploy Kubeflow on my local machine with a Windows 10 Pro OS.
+The following tutorial (based on the [guide from Canonical](https://ubuntu.com/tutorials/deploy-kubeflow-ubuntu-windows-mac#1-overview)) is composed of the steps that allowed me to deploy Kubeflow on my local machine with a Windows 10 Pro OS.

 Since version 1.3 of the Kubeflow documentation, the OS based instructions seem to disappear, and [version 1.2](https://v1-2-branch.kubeflow.org/docs/started/workstation/getting-started-windows/) does not provide enough details.